Table of Contents

 - Area charts

-You can get acquainted with these powerful interactive visualizations by exploring our definitive guide to choosing the right data visualization types for your business.
+You can get acquainted with these powerful interactive visualizations by exploring our definitive guide to choosing the right chart types for your business.

 8. Paint a vivid picture